M45-Science/ChatWire/README.md

 ### Automatic reloads
 ChatWire monitors the player database and ban list for modifications.
 Configuration files are reloaded via `/chatwire action reload-config` or `SIGUSR2`.
+To reload configs for all running instances at once, see `example-files/reload-config.sh`.